artur-ciocanu/launch.en/help/launch-reference/publishing/hosts/self-hosting-libraries.md

 >
 >Adobe Experience Platform Launch is being rebranded as a suite of data collection technologies in Experience Platform.
 These changes will be rolling out across all product documentation in the coming weeks.
 Please refer to the following [document](../../../launch-term-updates.md) for a consolidated reference of the terminology changes.

-Everything you do with tags in Adobe Experience Platform has the ultimate goal of producing a set of files to control the behavior of your application at run-time.
+Tags in Adobe Experience Platform has the ultimate goal of producing a set of files to control the behavior of your application at run-time.
 This set of files is called a [build](../builds.md).

 Builds need to be hosted somewhere so client devices can retrieve them at run-time as needed.

-Tags can either manage the hosting of these files for you or you can do it yourself.
+Platform can either manage the hosting of these files for you or you can do it yourself.

 ## Managed by Adobe {#managed-by-adobe}